Allegiance (Star Trek: The Next Generation): Plot

 Captain Picard, while sleeping in his quarters on the Enterprise after the successful completion of a mission, is abducted by an unknown device.
 He finds himself in a cell with two other prisoners: Starfleet Academy Cadet Haro from Bolarus IX; and philosopher Kova Tholl from Mizar II.
 They are later joined by the violent Esoqq from Chalnoth.
-While they have meager beds and facilities, their only source of nutrition is a dispenser of tasteless rubbery disks, which Esoqq is unable to eat.
+They have meager beds and facilities, and their only source of nutrition is a dispenser of tasteless rubbery disks, which Esoqq is unable to eat.
 He moves toward Tholl as though to eat him, but Picard is able to dissuade Esoqq temporarily.
 Picard attempts to learn why the four of them have been abducted but can find no connection.
 Picard organizes Haro and Esoqq to attempt to break the lock on the only door to the cell.
 Initially foiled by a stun beam when they tamper with the controls, they manage to override the beam and then defeat the door's security, only to find a blank wall behind it.

 Meanwhile, on the Enterprise, a doppelgänger of Picard has taken his place, ordering the ship to delay a scheduled rendezvous with another ship and travel slowly to a nearby pulsar.
 En route, Picard's double exhibits behavior that the senior crew begins to question, such as his newfound romance for Dr. Crusher, as well as engaging the crew in singing "Heart of Oak", the official march of the Royal Navy, in Ten Forward.
 Upon reaching the pulsar, Picard's double orders the ship to be moved closer, potentially exposing the crew to lethal radiation, Commander Riker and the rest of the bridge crew refuse to follow his orders, effectively removing him from command due to his perceived unfitness for duty.